-risk ratings.
-The data on spreads on sovereign bonds are from the Emerging Markets Bond Index Global (EMBI Global) that is available for 41 emerging market economies for the period 1997-2007.28 Emerging markets are a set of countries for which risk ratings can vary substantially and thus provide significant statistical variation for estimating a relationship between risk ratings and sovereign bond spreads.
-Bond spreads are measured against a comparable US government bond and are period averages for the whole year.
-The political risk rating is available for 138 countries in International Country Risk Guide (2015), which covers most of countries with at least one giant oil discovery.
+risk premium.26 The risk-free rate is assumed to be the rate prevailing in the United States.
+Measures of risk premia based on sovereign bond spreads are not readily available for all countries and they are not necessarily comparable, so we use predicted values for risk premia based on the historical relationship between observed (and consistent) measures of sovereign bond spreads and political risk ratings.
+The data on spreads on sovereign bonds are from the Emerging Markets Bond Index Global (EMBI Global), which is available for 41 emerging market economies for the period 1997-2007.27 Emerging markets are a set of countries for which risk ratings can vary substantially and thus provide significant statistical variation for estimating a relationship between risk ratings and sovereign bond spreads.
+Bond spreads are measured against a comparable U.S. government bond and are period averages for the whole year.
+The political risk rating is available for 138 countries in International Country Risk Guide (2015), which covers most countries with at least one giant oil discovery.
 To examine the effects that political risk has on sovereign bond spreads, we estimate the following econometric model:

-$$\ln(Spread{i,t}) = \theta_0 + \theta_1 \ln(PoliticalRisk{i,t}) + \alpha_i + \mu_t + u{i,t}$$ (12)

-where β_i are country fixed effects, μ_t are year effects and $u{i,t}$ is an error term.29 We estimate the elasticity of the sovereign spreads to political risk ratings using our sample.
-We then predict the $Spread_i$ given country's political risk rating and compute the NPV of giant oil discoveries accounting for country specific discount rates.
+(12) $$ln(Spread{i,t}) = \theta_0 + \theta_1 ln(Political Risk{i,t}) + \alpha_i + \mu_t + u{i,t},$$ where β_i are country fixed effects, μ_t are year effects, and $u{i,t}$ is an error term.28 We estimate the elasticity of the sovereign spreads to political risk ratings using our sample.
+We then predict the Spread, given country's political risk rating and compute the NPV